-A recent study from Coldwell Banker Global Luxury Report 2020 revealed what type of homes and features high net worth individuals are looking for.
+A recent study included in the Coldwell Banker Global Luxury Report has revealed the types of homes and features High-Net-Worth-Individuals look for:

 Move-in Ready Modern Homes

-The Coldwell Banker report that surveyed 22 luxury real estate agents found that wealthy homeowners prefer modern designs and recent construction date.
-While some do not mind renovations, townhouses or city lofts the majority of buyers favour new buildings with modern open concept floor plans.
+The Coldwell Banker surveyed 22 luxury real estate agents and found that wealthy homeowners prefer modern designs and a relatively recent construction date.
+While some do not mind renovations, townhouses or city lofts, the majority of buyers favour new buildings with modern open floor plans.